emissary-ingress/emissary/reference/pro/authentication.md

 In the zero trust model, every request to a resource is verified, regardless of where that request originates.
 Google was one of the first companies to deploy a complete zero trust architecture, as detailed in their [BeyondCorp security architecture whitepaper](https://ai.google/research/pubs/pub43231).

 ## Identity-Aware Proxy
 One of the key components of a zero trust architecture is the Identity-Aware Proxy.
-Ambassador Pro can be deployed in front of an application or microservices, and authenticate users, check authorization, and enforce other types of security policies.
-Critically, Ambassador Pro operates at the application level, which means it can take advantage of domain knowledge of users to improve security.
+Ambassador Edge Stack can be deployed in front of an application or microservices, and authenticate users, check authorization, and enforce other types of security policies.
+Critically, Ambassador Edge Stack operates at the application level, which means it can take advantage of domain knowledge of users to improve security.
 Pro interfaces with the Identity Provider (IdP), which is the trusted canonical source for authentication and authorization information.

 ![IAP](/doc-images/pro-iap.png)

 ## Integrating with IdPs

 Ambassador integrates with Identity Providers using OpenID Connect and OAuth2.
-In particular, Ambassador Pro supports the Authorization Code Flow authentication flow.
-On an incoming request, Ambassador Pro will look up session information based on a cookie called `ambassador_session.NAME.NAMESPACE`, where `NAME` and `NAMESPACE` describe the [`Filter` resource](reference/filter-reference#filter-type-oauth2) being used.
-If the cookie is not present, refers to an expired session, or refers to a not-yet-authorized session, then Ambassador Pro will set the cookie and redirect the request to an IDP for user authentication.
-Upon a successful authentication by the IDP, Ambassador Pro will mark the session as authorized, and redirect to the originally requested resource.
-Depending on the [`accessTokenValidation` Filter setting](reference/filter-reference#oauth2-global-arguments) subsequent requests may be validated directly by Ambassador Pro without requiring an additional query to the IDP, or may be validated by making requests to the IDP.
+In particular, Ambassador Edge Stack supports the Authorization Code Flow authentication flow.
+On an incoming request, Ambassador Edge Stack will look up session information based on a cookie called `ambassador_session.NAME.NAMESPACE`, where `NAME` and `NAMESPACE` describe the [`Filter` resource](reference/filter-reference#filter-type-oauth2) being used.
+If the cookie is not present, refers to an expired session, or refers to a not-yet-authorized session, then Ambassador Edge Stack will set the cookie and redirect the request to an IDP for user authentication.
+Upon a successful authentication by the IDP, Ambassador Edge Stack will mark the session as authorized, and redirect to the originally requested resource.
+Depending on the [`accessTokenValidation` Filter setting](reference/filter-reference#oauth2-global-arguments) subsequent requests may be validated directly by Ambassador Edge Stack without requiring an additional query to the IDP, or may be validated by making requests to the IDP.

 ## OAuth 2.0 protocol

-The Ambassador Pro OAuth2 filter does two things:
+The Ambassador Edge Stack OAuth2 filter does two things:

 * It is an OAuth Client, which fetches resources from the Resource Server on the user's behalf.
 * It is half of a Resource Server, validating the Access Token before allowing the request through to the upstream service, which implements the other half of the Resource Server.

 This is different from most OAuth implementations where the Authorization Server and the Resource Server are in the same security domain.
-With Ambassador Pro, the Client and the Resource Server are in the same security domain, and there is an independent Authorization Server.
+With Ambassador Edge Stack, the Client and the Resource Server are in the same security domain, and there is an independent Authorization Server.

 ## XSRF protection

 The `ambassador_session.NAME.NAMESPACE` cookie is an opaque string that should be used as an XSRF token.
-Applications wishing to leverage Ambassador Pro in their XSRF attack protection should take two extra steps:
+Applications wishing to leverage Ambassador Edge Stack in their XSRF attack protection should take two extra steps:

  1. When generating an HTML form, the server should read the cookie, and include a `<input type="hidden" name="_xsrf" value="COOKIE_VALUE" />` element in the form.
  2. When handling submitted form data should verify that the form value and the cookie value match.
 If they do not match, it should refuse to handle the request, and return an HTTP 4XX response.